bigbluemachine/projecteuler/README.md

 projecteuler
 ============

 Project Euler solutions and supplemental code.
-SPOILER WARNING!

-(I used to have 329 solved problems, but deleted my account.
-That may very well be a lie, unless I actually prove it.)
+I used to have an account with 329 solved problems, but I deleted it because I can't do nearly as well now.
+Slowly working my way back up...